Coventry Conference 2017 Abstracts and more

 Re-imagining sustainable food planning, building resourcefulness: Food movements, insurgent planning and heterodox economics

-Hosted by the Centre for Agroecology, Water and Resilience, Coventry University, Coventry, UK, 7-8 November 2017 (approximate dates.
-Final dates to be confirmed in March)
+Hosted by the Centre for Agroecology, Water and Resilience, Coventry University, Coventry, UK, 14-15 November 2017.

 After seventeen years from its early conceptualisation, and ten years on from its institutionalisation (Van der Valk and Viljoen 2014), sustainable food planning is a thriving transdisciplinary research and policy field bringing together policy makers, academics, and practitioners across the globe.
 Food charters, food strategies and food policy councils have multiplied, ‘alternative food networks’ have gained significant and growing shares of the food market and new forms of localisation of food production, including urban agriculture, are gaining ground and becoming central components of new food policy strategies.